elightcap/RequestBot/README.md

 * Ombi API Key
 * MovieDB API Key
 * Slack App setup with Event Subscriptions and Interactive Components
+* Port 3001 from the internet forwarded to the device running the bot

 ###Installation
 * Create a Slack app https://api.slack.com/start